DKBrown14/node.bittrex.api/README.md

 Documentation for the Bittrex API: https://bittrex.com/Home/Api

-This Library is licensed under the [MIT license](https://github.com/dparlevliet/node.bittrex.api/blob/master/LICENSE).
+This Library is licensed under the [MIT license](https://github.com/DKBrown14/node.bittrex.api/blob/master/LICENSE).

 Contributors
 ----
 Thanks go to the people who have contributed code to this Library.
 * [n0mad01](https://github.com/n0mad01) Special kudos - the original creator of the library.
 Thanks for the hard work.
+* [dparlevliet](https://github.com/dparlevliet) Special kudos - thanks for keeping the project alive.
 * [cyberwlf](https://github.com/armandohg) & [armandohg](https://github.com/armandohg) - Special thanks to them for the cloudflare websocket research and fix but also thanks to everyone else in [issue #67](https://github.com/n0mad01/node.bittrex.api/issues/67)
 * [samuelhei](https://github.com/samuelhei) Special kudos - thanks to him all missing calls are complemented as also structural improvements have been made.
 * [mhuggins](https://github.com/mhuggins)